TabularEditor/TabularEditorDocs/te2/Best-Practice-Analyzer.md

 and (not UsedInHierarchies.Any())
 ```

 The same technique can be used to find unused measures.
 It's a little simpler, since measures can't participate in relationships, etc. So instead, let's spice things up a bit, by also considering whether any downstream objects that reference a given measure, are visible or not.
-That is, if measure [A] is referenced by measure [B], and both measure [A] and [B] are hidden, and no other DAX expressions refer to these two measures, we should let the developer know that it is safe to remove both of them:
+That is, if measure [A] is referenced by measure [B], and both measure [A]Â and [B] are hidden, and no other DAX expressions refer to these two measures, we should let the developer know that it is safe to remove both of them:

 ```
 (IsHidden or Table.IsHidden)